lukebond/node-interactive-systemd-workshop/workshop.md

 This will launch a browser window/tab with the docs, otherwise they can be found at [http://localhost:8000/workshop.md](http://localhost:8000/workshop.md).

+Feedback on this workshop will be gratefully received!!
+Contact details are above.

 ## How Will This Workshop Work?

 - I'll give you a VM to use
+  - Email me at luke.n.bond@gmail.com and I'll give you access details for one
   - Please don't do anything illegal with it!
+  - I'll tear it down at the end of the workshop (sorry!!)
 - Run the materials locally on your laptop
 - SSH into the VM and work through the exercises yourself
 - Ask me for help when you get stuck